actionml/harness/the_contextual_bandit.md

 # Notes

 This template requires Vowpal Wabbit.
-The included dependency in the build.sbt has been tested on Ubuntu 14.04 only.
-If you encounter issues, please build VW from source, per instructions on the [VW GitHub repo](https://github.com/JohnLangford/vowpal_wabbit).
+The included dependency in the build.sbt has been tested on Ubuntu 16.04.
+The dependency is only the Java API for VW and still requires that VW is built and installed from source as described in the [VW GitHub repo](https://github.com/JohnLangford/vowpal_wabbit).
+Follow the special Ubuntu instructions in [install.md](install.md).